rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-dimensions-of-item.md

 ## 9.44.3 General rule

-<a name="9.44.3.1">9.44.3.1</a> For general rules on constructing item-specific notes see [Note on item](/DCRMR/additional-notes/Note-on-item/) ([9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).
+<a name="9.44.3.1">9.44.3.1</a> For general rules on constructing item-specific notes, see [Note on item](/DCRMR/additional-notes/Note-on-item/) ([9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).

-<a name="9.44.3.2">9.44.3.2</a> Make a note on dimensions of item if the dimensions of an exemplar differ from the dimensions of the manifestation as issued and the difference is considered important (see [Dimensions, 6.24.3.3](/DCRMR/phys-desc/Dimensions/#6.24.3.3)).
+<a name="9.44.3.2">9.44.3.2</a> Make a Note on dimensions of item if the dimensions of an exemplar differ from the dimensions of the manifestation as issued and the difference is considered important (see [Dimensions, 6.24.3.3](/DCRMR/phys-desc/Dimensions/#6.24.3.3)).

 >Example:
 ><CITE>Library copy leaf size: 209 x 143 mm</CITE>